brtl-fhc/lolxml-common/README.md

 In the example above, the rule with the all the digits looks ugly.
 We have also literal constants (digits, signs) mixed with the grammar rules.
-We can move some of it into the data node, which can contain structured data in XML format.
+We can move some of it into the data node, which allows any structured data as long as it's valid XML.

 ```xml
 	<data>